Lakshay309/Bulldozer-Price-Prediction/README.md

 > **Note:** The `Data` folder is excluded from version control (`.gitignore`), so it won't be included in the repository.

 Additionally, the important features used for making predictions are plotted at the end of the Jupyter notebook.
-These plots help to visualize which features play a significant role in the model's predictions.
+These plots help to visualize which features play a significant role in the model's predictions..